Douglas Macgregor: NATO

-On Israel
+Israel

 Macgregor has made statements in support of Israel having defensible borders, the annexation of the Golan Heights, and the decision to move the U.S. embassy to Jerusalem.
-On several occasions he has said that U.S. support for Israel is due to the "Israeli lobby" making top officials "very, very rich".
+On several occasions he has said that U.S. support for Israel is due to the "Israeli lobby" and "AIPAC" making top officials "very, very rich".
+MacGregor has made countless anti Israel statements especially in 2024 and 2025 accusing Israel and the Israeli prime minister Benjamin Netanyahu of genocide and war crimes in Israel's current assault on Palestinians across Gaza, the West Bank, and Israel.
+In his multiple interviews with Daniel L. Davis, MacGregor solely places the blame on Israel for not making peace with the Palestinians in the West Bank and the Gaza Strip.
+He strongly advocates for cutting off all foreign aid to Israel on his platform.

-On Ukraine and Russia
+Ukraine and Russia

 2014 Russian annexation of Crimea

-In 2014, after Russia annexed Crimea and was engaged in a conflict with Ukraine over its eastern parts, Macgregor appeared on Russian state-owned network RT where he called for the annexation of the Donbas and said residents of the region "are in fact Russians, not Ukrainians, and at the same time, you have Ukrainians in the west and in the north, who are not Russians".
+In 2014, after the annexation of Crimea by the Russian Federation and during a conflict with Ukraine over its eastern parts, Macgregor appeared on Russian state-owned network RT where he called for annexation of Donbas and said residents of the region "are in fact Russians, not Ukrainians, and at the same time, you have Ukrainians in the west and in the north, who are not Russians".

 2022 Russian invasion of Ukraine

 After Russia's invasion of Ukraine in February 2022, Macgregor appeared on three Fox News programs in February and early March to speak in support of Russia's actions.
-Three days after the war began, he said "The battle in eastern Ukraine is really almost over," and predicted "If [Ukraine] don't surrender in the next 24 hours, I suspect Russia will ultimately annihilate them."
+Three days after the war began, he said, "The battle in eastern Ukraine is really almost over," and predicted "If [Ukraine] don't surrender in the next 24 hours, I suspect Russia will ultimately annihilate them."
 Macgregor said he believed Russia should be allowed to seize whatever parts of Ukraine it wanted.
 In his second appearance, he revised his prediction: "The first five days Russian forces I think frankly were too gentle.
 They've now corrected that.
-So, I would say another 10 days this should be completely over...
+So, I would say another 10 days this should be completely over. ...
 I think the most heroic thing he could do right now is come to terms with reality.
 Neutralize Ukraine."
 After one of his appearances, Macgregor's comments were characterized by veteran Fox News Pentagon correspondent Jennifer Griffin as "distorting" and "appeasement" and that he was being an "apologist" for Putin.
-After Griffin's remarks, Tucker Carlson — who hosted Macgregor on two successive nights — remarked, "Unlike many of the so-called reporters you see on television, he is not acting secretly as a flack for Lloyd Austin at the Pentagon.
+After Griffin's remarks, Tucker Carlson—who hosted Macgregor on two successive nights—remarked, "Unlike many of the so-called reporters you see on television, he is not acting secretly as a flack for Lloyd Austin at the Pentagon.
 No, Doug Macgregor is an honest man."
 Trey Gowdy, another Fox News host who interviewed Macgregor, said his viewpoint was "stunning and disappointing".